YummyOreo/red-phosphorus/README.md

 # red-phosphorus
 A redstone emulator aimed at speed and ease of use.
 Currently it is still in the developement phase, but plans to go into beta in a bit!
+This will compile the build down staticly.
+Adding blocks will require a rebuild.

 Takes insparation from [MCHPRS](https://github.com/MCHPR/MCHPRS).
 This is different because it provides almost every redstone compenent.
 > The only exepction (for now) is sulk sensors